Student Resources and Support

 Dr. Naomi Taylor, Director of Intercultural Life, serves as a resource for Lower School teachers and families on matters of positive racial identity development, gender and sexuality inclusivity, cultural and religious diversity, and socioeconomic diversity.
 Her work with Lower School students may include lessons on diversity topics within the classroom, individual support for a student, and facilitating the student of color affinity group, Common Ground Junior.
 Dr. Taylor is a part of the Lower School Student Support Team and provides ongoing education and professional development for faculty and for parents.

-Lower School student health staff includes Kristi Finn, a registered nurse (RN) provided by the St. Paul Public Schools to provide oversight for our student health program and records.
-Kristi splits her time between the Goodrich and Randolph Campuses, and is assisted in the Lower School by Sue Kroehler, the full-time Goodrich Campus Health Assistant.
-Sue assists Lower School students with routine health care procedures and acts as a liaison between the RN, student health and wellness faculty/staff members, and parents/guardians relating to health care issues and maintaining related health records.
+Lower School student health staff includes Bernette Finley-Drawe, a registered nurse (RN) provided by the St. Paul Public Schools to provide oversight for our student health program and records.
+Bernette splits her time between the Goodrich and Randolph Campuses, and is assisted in the Lower School by Tina Akervik, the full-time Goodrich Campus Health Assistant.
+Tina assists Lower School students with routine health care procedures and act as a liaison between the RN, student health and wellness faculty/staff members, and parents/guardians relating to health care issues and maintaining related health records.

 Due to the increased health concerns during COVID-19, the Goodrich Campus has two dedicated Health Offices, one of which is a dedicated space for students exhibiting symptoms of illness (the "symptomatic" Health Office) and the other for students with daily medical needs, such as medications (the "well student" Health Office).
 On the Goodrich Campus, the symptomatic space is adjacent to the Converse Auditorium, and the well-student space is across the hall.